 Coughs and colds are common during the winter months.
 They can come on quickly, causing a range of unpleasant symptoms, and disrupt your daily life.

 Luckily, the immune system of a healthy adult is strong enough to defeat the virus.
-Though symptoms will persist for as long as the virus is present in the body.
+However, symptoms will persist for as long as the virus is present in the body.

 The symptoms of the common cold and flu virus are very similar to one another, which can make it difficult to differentiate between the two.
 Despite their similarities, there are some differences which can help you to identify whether you have a cold or flu.